1. Animal Reiki = compassion

 3. It is not about hands-on healing

 Yes we can say that Reiki for humans often includes hands-on healing treatments.
 However when we work with animals, we must use a different approach: one that takes into account their way of being in the world and their awareness of the subtle nature of things.
 What if the animal is behind a fence or in a tree?
 Would we need to climb over the fence or up the tree and touch them to be able to support their healing?
 No, and in fact, sometimes approaching an animal physically is the last thing we would want to do (either for our own safety OR because of the animal’s preference).
 The most important part of a Reiki treatment for an animal is NOT touch, but rather, the practitioner’s state of mind.
 What is the best state of mind to be in?
 We can look at the Reiki precepts for clues.
 Animals are very sensitive to our emotional states.
 The more we are in a space of anger, the more this will be disturbing to an animal.
 The more we focus on fear and worry, the more unpleasant it will be for an animal to connect with us.
-The more we come from a space of humility, gratitude and compassion, the better responses we will see from the animals.
 Let go of your hands and open your mind: this is the best way to support your animal’s healing.
 In this open space we can realize that there is no need for physical connection because we are already One in our heart.
 This Oneness is real compassion.

 4. It’s about acceptance of things as they are